Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean (film): Release

-Robert Altman took Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean to the Montreal and Toronto film festivals in Canada, as well as those in Belgium, Venice and Deauville.
-The film received its U.S. premiere on September 30, 1982 (the 27th anniversary of the late actor's death) at the Chicago International Film Festival, where it received a ten-minute standing ovation.
+Altman took Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean to the Montreal and Toronto film festivals in Canada, as well as those in Belgium, Venice and Deauville.
+The film received its U.S. premiere on September 30, 1982 (the 27th anniversary of the late James Dean's death) at the Chicago International Film Festival, where it received a ten-minute standing ovation.
 After this screening, Altman discussed various aspects of the production during a question-and-answer session.

 The filmmaker refused to let any major U.S. studio handle Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean, due to the problems he had with 20th Century-Fox over his 1979 production HealtH.
-Instead, he let Cinecom Pictures, an independent distributor in New York City, open it in arthouse theaters "to guarantee a long play"; it became the first release for that company.
-The film opened on a limited basis in just two theaters on November 12, 1982, grossing US$22,298 and placing 18th at the North American box office that weekend.
-By its fourth week, it made US$177,500 after going to four venues; during its entire run, it grossed US$840,958.
+Instead, he enlisted Cinecom Pictures, an independent distributor in New York City, to open it in arthouse theaters "to guarantee a long play"; it became the first release for that company.

+Home media

 Jimmy Dean aired on the Showtime cable network in May 1983.
 Embassy Home Entertainment released it on VHS that same year, and on laserdisc in 1984; a video re-issue from Virgin Vision followed in June 1989.
 It was released on Blu-ray on November 18, 2014, by Olive Films, under license from Paramount Pictures.

 Restoration and re-release

 A restored version of the film was released in 2011.
-The film was restored by the UCLA Film & Television Archive (in cooperation with Sandcastle 5 Productions) as “the first fruit of a new, larger project ... to preserve Mr. Altman's artistic legacy.”
+The film was restored by the UCLA Film & Television Archive (in cooperation with Sandcastle 5 Productions) as "the first fruit of a new, larger project ... to preserve Mr. Altman's artistic legacy."
 The preservation was funded by the Hollywood Foreign Press Association and The Film Foundation.

-The new print was made “from the original Super-16mm color negative, a 35mm CRI, a 35mm print, and the original ½ inch analog discreet mono D-M-E track.”
+The new print was made "from the original Super-16mm color negative, a 35mm CRI, a 35mm print, and the original ½ inch analog discreet mono D-M-E track."

 The restoration premiered at the UCLA Festival of Preservation on March 3, 2011 and was screened at other North American cities in 2011 including New York City, Chicago, and Vancouver.

+Reception

+Box office

+The film opened on a limited basis in just two theaters on November 12, 1982, grossing $22,298 and placing 18th at the North American box office that weekend.
+By its fourth week, it made $177,500 after expanding to four venues; during its entire run, it grossed $840,958.